GC1102/qSim/README.md

 Feel free to customise the related CUDA variables in Makefile setting up your own includes and library aths as well as the CUDA compute level supported by your hardware.

+## References
+Further details and a complete description of the access protocol are provided in the "qSim How-To User Guide" provided in the repository.